api-evangelist/orchestration/README.md

-# API Orchestration
+# API Orchestration Research
-This is my API orchestration research.
+This is my API orchestration research
-You can view the site at: http://orchestration.apievangelist.com/ You can contribute using Github issues on this project.